Pet Lighthouse

 Even as a vet, I still struggled with this decision with my own rescue dog, Tilly.
 I was lucky to have vet friends to help guide me through the fog of that decision, and that experience was a huge part of the inspiration for Pet Lighthouse.

 At Pet Lighthouse, we believe the answer is found by looking at the whole picture.
-While understanding your pet’s diagnostic and treatment journey is absolutely vital, the medical chart is only one piece of the puzzle.
-To truly advocate for our companions, we must combine that clinical data with a deep focus on their internal world- their feelings, their daily joys, and their dignity.
+Understanding the diagnostics and treatment options is absolutely vital, but the medical chart is only one piece of the puzzle.
+We must combine that clinical data with a focus on what is important to your beloved companion- their feelings, their daily joys, and their dignity.

 Tilly in a field of buttercups